PieVieRo/PieVieRo/README.md

 Yo!
-Your average (somewhat) Eastern European programmer here!
-I like using lower level languages and what goes on in computers under the hood
+Your average Slavic programmer here!
+I like using lower level languages and knowing what goes on in computers under the hood